Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Feeding

-This is typically done by discarding a portion of the starter and then mixing in equal parts flour and water, which replenishes the starter’s food supply.
-Feeding is essential for maintaining a healthy, active starter that can effectively leaven bread, as it encourages fermentation and the development of flavor.
+Feeding usually involves discarding a portion of the starter and then mixing in equal parts flour and water.
+Proper feeding is essential for maintaining a healthy, active starter that can effectively leaven bread naturally and produce good flavor.

 Read More: 10 tips for feeding your sourdough!